 Other fun activities include watching cider being made (on select days only), exploring the bamboo forest, and visiting the barnyard to meet the sheep, goats, chickens, peacocks, and other cute animals.

-Nestled in the Blue Ridge Mountains just 20 minutes from downtown Asheville, Hickory Nut Gap Farm has been in the McClure family since 1916.
+Nestled in the Blue Ridge Mountains just 20 minutes from downtown Asheville restaurants, Hickory Nut Gap Farm has been in the McClure family since 1916.

 The McClures raise 100% grass-fed beef, as well as pasture-raised pork and poultry.
 They supply many of the finest restaurants in the area, but visitors can also purchase meat at their Farm Store.